 MINISTRY FOR CULTURE & HERITAGE

-The Ministry for Culture & Heritage has established a COVID recovery fund to support cross-sector initiatives, which is expected to open in early 2021.
+The Ministry for Culture & Heritage has established a COVID recovery fund to support cross-sector initiatives.
 Aspects of relevance to the arts/creative sector include:

 Cultural Sector Regeneration Fund

 $150 million for longer term projects that create new employment, develop skills, promote innovation and enhance access to cultural experiences.
 Find out more here.

 $20 million to enhance the ability of cultural organisations to deliver to NZ and international audiences.
 Includes $12 million managed by Manatū Taonga and $2 million each to Creative NZ, NZ Film Commission, NZ Music Commission and NZ On Air.
 Round one closed on 9 February 2021, with round two expected to open in early November 2021.

 The purpose of this fund is to increase participation in creative activities for people experiencing barriers and to create employment for creative professionals.
 It is for groups whose primary purpose is to provide access to art-making activities and creative expression for people who experience barriers to participation.
 This includes intellectual or physical disabilities, neurological conditions, mental illness, age-related vulnerability (seniors or youth), cultural or social isolation or poverty.
 Applications are for up to $150,000 a year over three years, with additional funding available for training and development.
 Two rounds have been held for this fund, with the latest closing on 1 June 2021.
 Find out more here.

 $70 million to create employment and training opportunities, ensure vital skills, talent and creative infrastructure are not lost, and maintain and expand public access to creative and cultural experiences.
 Find out more here.